-Bond, a Whig, was the representative for Ohio's 7th congressional district from 1839 to 1841.
+Bond was the representative for Ohio’s 7th congressional district and was a Whig.
+He served from 1839 to 1841.

 From Dec 1835 to Mar 1841, Bond missed 455 of 1,685 roll call votes, which is 27.0%.
 This is on par with the median of 30.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1835-Feb 1836||57||0||0.0%||0th|

 |Dec 1837-Feb 1838||52||2||3.8%||6th|

 |Dec 1838-Mar 1839||145||29||20.0%||37th|

 |Dec 1839-Feb 1840||170||36||21.2%||49th|

 The information on this page is originally sourced from a variety of materials, including: